LLNL/axom/src/axom/slam/docs/sphinx/core_concepts.rst

 Ordered sets associate each entity with a position so Slam code can iterate and index efficiently.

-Use ``RangeSet`` for contiguous ranges.
-Use ``ArraySet`` or ``ArrayViewSet`` when set elements are stored in Axom buffers.
+Use ``RangeSet`` for contiguous ranges and ``ArrayIndirectionSet`` or ``ArrayViewIndirectionSet`` to bind element storage managed outside the set.

 ``ProductSet`` represents every pair of positions in its first and second sets.
-Its flat position type must be signed integral and able to represent both sets' position types.
+Its flat position type must be signed integral and able to represent the position type of both sets.
 Construction checks that their sizes are nonnegative and that their product fits the flat position type.
 Either set may be empty.
-The virtual interface also checks that its materialized row fits an ``axom::Array`` size;
-the concrete interface represents rows implicitly.
+The virtual interface also checks that its materialized row fits an ``axom::Array`` size.
+The concrete interface represents rows implicitly.
 Referenced sets must outlive the product and retain their sizes while it is used for indexing or iteration.

 .. _relation-concept-label: